measurement-kit/measurement-kit/doc/common/async.md

 and configure it using a shared pointer, then pass such pointer to `run_test()`.
 This will cause the test to run in a background thread dedicated to running the event loop.
-Periodically call `pump()` so that pending events (i.e. test-complete) are processed and the corresponding callbacks passed to `run_test()` are called.
+Periodically call `pump()` so that pending events (i.e. log-line, test-complete) are processed and the corresponding callbacks passed to `run_test()` are called.

 # HISTORY